What Is AP Aging?

 - Timing of outstanding debts.
 This information breaks out into two columns.
 You want a “Notes/Terms” column to include any memos regarding payment stipulations (like a NET 10 or 15) and a column that indicates the invoice’s due date.
 These columns help you track the amount of time debts are outstanding.

 - Buckets with a 30-day date range.
-Vendor invoices fall into “buckets” that indicate if payments are past due and how long they’ve been overdue.
+Vendor invoices fall into “buckets” that indicate past due or late payments and how long they’ve been overdue.
 The first column (and bucket) could serve as a “current” invoice date range, meaning the invoice is not past due.
 The subsequent columns are then grouped into 30-day increments to indicate their aging, such as “Days 1-30 overdue,” then 31-60, 61-90, and 90+ overdue.

 If you do a quick search, you’ll find plenty of blank templates to get a starting point that looks something like this: